Driving in Cancun: Everything You Need to Know

 One of my favorite cenotes just before getting to Valladolid is Choj Ha.
 It’s indeed spectacular and worth the visit.

-You could get to Valladolid by bus easily, but going by car it will allow you to explore the spectacular cenotes in the surroundings where local transportation wouldn’t get to.
+You could easily get to Valladolid by bus, but going by car will allow you to explore the spectacular cenotes in the surroundings where local transportation wouldn’t get to.

 Driving in Cancun: Final Thoughts

-As you can see, driving in Cancun does involve a few challenges, but you should do just find by following the aforementioned safety guidelines.
+As you can see, driving in Cancun does involve a few challenges, but you should do just fine by following the aforementioned safety guidelines.